MustafaSalhaa/bundlespy/README.md

 Stealth mode enables:
 - Rotation through 22 real browser User-Agents
 - Full browser header sets (Accept, Accept-Language, Sec-Fetch, Sec-CH-UA)
-- Random jitter on request delays instead of fixed rate
+- Random jitter on request delays instead of a fixed rate
 - Referrer spoofing to match the target origin

 This covers most WAF fingerprinting based on headers and request patterns.
 It does not bypass TLS fingerprinting (JA3) used by Cloudflare in high security mode.